yoeripoels/mlwg-tutorial/README.md

 # MLWG tutorial 6

-Tutorial materials on inductive biases, ensembling and confidence calibration.
+Tutorial materials on inductive biases, ensembling and confidence calibration, for the 6th session of the [MIT PSFC Machine Learning Working Group](https://github.com/MIT-PSFC/mlwg-store).

 > **Disclaimer!** The material was made for illustrative purposes, with its fair share of "vibe coding" in the notebooks: it's checked for correctness, but the implementations are not necessarily the best.
 For calibration-related functionality, I'd recommend [netcal](https://github.com/EFS-OpenSource/calibration-framework).